-Living and being a nurse has never been easy task.
-Even until going to bed you are still wondering and bothered, ‘how are my patients in the hospital?’, or ‘did I sign all my forms needed in the chart?’, or ‘did I miss a certain medication for my patient?’
+Living and being a nurse has never been an easy task.
+Even until going to bed, you are still wondering and bothered, ‘how are my patients in the hospital?’, or ‘did I sign all my forms needed in the chart?’, or ‘did I miss a certain medication for my patient?’
 Truly, there is a 24-hour responsibility when you are a nurse.
 You have to endure sleepless nights, burning midnight oil like Florence Nightingale, just to take care of the sick.
 You have to skip a meal or two just to make yourself available to all patients’ demands.
-Sometimes, you have to miss important holidays and even celebrating your own birthday just to attend to the needs of people you just encountered.
+Sometimes, you have to miss important holidays and even celebrating your birthday just to attend to the needs of people you just encountered.
 But despite all these desperate efforts and unimaginable role, nurses are waged with monetary compensation that doesn’t serve justice at the table, at all.

 If you will just jot down all the downsides of being a nurse, it may take you forever.
 But have you tried brainstorming what are the perks of being a nurse?
 What are the things that make nurses happy or satisfied with their job?

 Well, let’s see if you agree to some of the perks listed below: